vioo-bkp/Dynamic-HTML5-Video-Control/README.md

 - Control video speed (`[` to slow down, `]` to speed up)
 - Tweak video saturation (`SHIFT + [` or `]`)
 - Smoothly increase the video speed gradually (`SHIFT + ;` or `:`)
+- Set all settings to default (by pressing `, left side of key "1")

+For proper assistance, could you please specify in what language you pursue this functionality or describe your task in more details?

 ## Get Started